transdigiware/blockchain/security.md

 ### Key management
 {: #ibp-security-ibp-keys}

 The {{site.data.keyword.blockchainfull_notm}} Platform network is based on trusted identities.
 Customers use the Certificate Authorities (CAs) in the console to generate the identities and associated certificates that are required by all members to transact on the network.
 The generated public and private keys are `ECDSA` with Curve `P256`.
 These keys are stored in the browser when they are added to the member's blockchain wallet so that the console can use them to manage blockchain components.
 However, it is recommended that customers export these keys and import them into their own key management system in case they clear their browser cache or switch browsers.
-Customers are responsible for the storage, backup and disaster recovery of all keys that they export.
+Customers are responsible for the storage, backup, and disaster recovery of all keys that they export.

 Because these public and private key pairs are essential to how the {{site.data.keyword.blockchainfull_notm}} Platform functions, **key management** is a critical aspect of security.
 If a private key is compromised or lost, hostile actors might be able to access your data and functionality.
 Although you use the {{site.data.keyword.blockchainfull_notm}} Platform console to generate the certificates and private keys, they are not _permanently_ stored by the browser or the cloud database.
 Public and private keys are temporarily stored in the browser and added to the member's wallet so that the console can use the private key to digitally sign transactions.
 Customers are ultimately responsible for exporting the keys and managing their storage, backup, and disaster recovery.

 If a private key is lost and cannot be recovered, you will need to generate a new private key by registering and enrolling a new identity with your Certificate Authority.
 You should also then remove and replace your signCert in any components or organizations where you had used the lost or corrupted identity.
 See [Updating an organization MSP definition](/docs/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-govern-update-msp) for detailed steps.

 In order to secure private keys in a production environment, the {{site.data.keyword.blockchainfull_notm}} Platform includes the option to configure a [Hardware Security Module](#x6704988){: term} (HSM) to generate and store the private keys for a node.
 An HSM is an optional hardware appliance that performs cryptographic operations and ensures that the cryptographic keys never leave the HSM.
 You are responsible for configuring an HSM device that implements the [PKCS #11 standard](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html){: external}.
 PKCS #11 is a cryptographic standard for secure operations, generation, and storage of keys.
 You will also need to configure a PKCS #11 proxy to communicate with your HSM.
 The platform supports ECDSA Sign and Verify cryptographic controls and EC Key generation.
 When an HSM is implemented for a node, the private key for the node is not stored in the browser wallet.
-Rather, the private key is accessed from the HSM.
-When you register other node admin or client application identities with a CA by using the console, their private keys are not stored inside the HSM because they will need the private key to transact on the network.
+Rather, the private key is accessed from the HSM via the proxy.
+When you register other node admin or client application identities with a CA by using the console, their private keys are not stored inside the HSM because they need the private key to transact on the network.
 For instructions on how to use HSM with the {{site.data.keyword.blockchainfull_notm}} Platform, see [Configuring a node to use a Hardware Security Module (HSM)](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm).

 You also have the option to bring your own certificates from your own non-{{site.data.keyword.blockchainfull_notm}} Platform CA when you create a peer node or ordering service.
 If you use your own certificates, you will need to manually build the peer or ordering service MSP definition file that includes those certificates and import the file into the console **Organizations** tab.
 See [Using certificates from an external CA with your peer or ordering node](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-third-party-ca) for the steps required.

 ### Membership Service Providers (MSPs)
 {: #ibp-security-ibp-msp}